irods/irods_rule_engine_plugin_audit_amqp/README.md

-# iRODS Rule Engine Plugin - Audit
+# iRODS Rule Engine Plugin - Audit via AMQP

 This C++ plugin provides the iRODS platform a rule engine that emits a single AMQP message to the configured topic for every policy enforcement point (PEP) encountered by the iRODS server.